Theory of time-crystalline behaviour mediated by phonon squeezing in Ta2NiSe5

 \section{Abstract}

-We theoretically investigate a new pathway for terahertz parametric amplification, initiated by above-gap optical excitation in the candidate excitonic insulator $\rm{Ta_2 Ni Se_5}$.
-We show that after electron photoexcitation, electron-phonon coupling can lead to THz parametric amplification, mediated by squeezed oscillations of the strongly coupled phonon.
-The developed theory is supported by experimental results on $\rm{Ta_2 Ni Se_5}$ where photoexcitation with short pulses leads to enhanced terahertz reflectivity.
-We explain the key mechanism leading to parametric amplification in terms of a simplified Hamiltonian and demonstrate the validity of the simplified model in $\rm{Ta_2 Ni Se_5}$ using DFT ab-initio calculations.
-We identify a unique 4.7 THz infrared active phonon that is preferentially coupled to the electronic bandstructure, providing a dominant contribution to the low frequency terahertz amplification.
-Moreover, we show that the electron-phonon coupling is strongly dependent on the order parameter.
-Our theory suggests that the pumped $\rm{Ta_2 Ni Se_5}$ is a gain medium which can be used to create THz amplifiers in THz communication applications.
+We theoretically investigate photonic time-crystalline behaviour initiated by optical excitation above the electronic gap of the excitonic insulator candidate $\rm{Ta_2 Ni Se_5}$.
+We show that after electron photoexcitation, electron-phonon coupling leads to an unconventional squeezed phonon state, characterised by periodic oscillations of phonon fluctuations.
+Squeezing oscillations lead to photonic time crystalline behaviour.
+The key signature of the photonic time crystalline behaviour is THz amplification of reflectivity in a narrow frequency band.
+The theory is supported by experimental results on $\rm{Ta_2 Ni Se_5}$ where photoexcitation with short pulses leads to enhanced terahertz reflectivity with the predicted features.
+We explain the key mechanism leading to THz amplification in terms of a simplified Hamiltonian whose validity is supported by ab-initio DFT calculations.
+Our theory suggests that the pumped $\rm{Ta_2 Ni Se_5}$ is a gain medium, demonstrating that squeezed phonon noise may be used to create THz amplifiers in THz communication applications.